-16. Programme structures and features, curriculum and award requirements

-This programme is offered on full-time based on a 2 Semester Academic Session with several subjects being delivered and assessed in each semester.
+15. Total credit hours to graduate 93 credit hours 16.
+5. Programme structures and features, curriculum and award requirements This programme is offered on full-time based on a 2 Semester Academic Session with several subjects being delivered and assessed in each semester.
 Assessment is based on coursework, project and final examination.

-Assessment:(Refer to UTM Academic Regulations)

-- i.
-Lecture based course:Final examinations (not less than 40%) Coursework. - ii.
-Skill-based course:100% Coursework.

-Students should achieve a total of 93 credit hours with minimum CPA of 2.00.

-Diploma in Electronic Engineering the student will go through four (4) months of Industrial Training with established electronic engineering firm or government sector in order to expose them with real working experience as an Assistant Electronic engineer.
-Also, the students to gain additional qualifications, broaden their knowledge in order to qualify for entry into undergraduate programme, or undertake professional development for a range of purposes.

-Diploma in Electronic Engineering holder can work as an assistant engineer or technical assistant in electronics or electrical engineering industry or any engineering industry or further studies for a Bachelor degree at local or foreign universities.

-Students are given the opportunity to enroll in short courses offered by university that are relevant to the engineering field during their studies.
+Assessment: (Refer to UTM Academic Regulations) i.
+Lecture based course: Final examinations (not less than 40%) Coursework. ii.
+Skill-based course: 100% Coursework.
+Award requirements: Students should achieve a total of 93 credit hours with minimum CPA of 2.00.
+17. Our uniqueness Diploma in Electronic Engineering the student will go through four (4) months of Industrial Training with established electronic engineering firm or government sector in order to expose them with real working experience as an Assistant Electronic engineer.
+Also, the students to gain additional qualifications, broaden their knowledge in orde to qualify for entry into undergraduate programme, or undertake professional development for a range of purposes.
+18. Career Prospects Diploma in Electronic Engineering holder can work as an assistant engineer or technical assistant in electronics of electrical engineering industry or any engineering industry or further studies for a Bachelor degree at local or foreigr universities.
+19. UTM Diploma ++ Programme Students are given the opportunity to enroll in short courses offered by university that are relevant to the engineering field during their studies.